-During the pilot phase, data will be collected both in the study CRFs and via TARN reports linked via NHS number.
+During the pilot phase, data will be collected both in the study CRFs and supplemented via TARN reports linked via NHS number.
 This will establish TARN content and allow us to justify data collection for the definitive trial.
-Additionally, this will establish what proportion of recruited patients are not eligible for TARN to refine bespoke data collection in these patients.
-During the main phase of the trial, for participants who are ineligible for TARN data collection (e.g. did not remain in hospital for >72 hours), a separate set of CRFs will be used for sites to collect data which would otherwise have been collected through the TARN registry.
+Additionally, this will establish what proportion of recruited patients are not eligible for TARN to potentially refine bespoke data collection in these patients.
+During the main phase of the trial, if we are able to refine data collection, for participants who are ineligible for TARN data collection (e.g. did not remain in hospital for >72 hours), a separate set of CRFs may be used for sites to collect data which would otherwise have been collected through the TARN registry.
+For patients in Scotland, a similar alternative approved registry may be utilised in the future.